sohitji725/Terraform-Automated-AWS-Web-Infrastructure/README.md

 Pre-created for future use, such as serving static content or storing logs.

 ---
- ## By completing this project, you will gain hands-on experience and a deeper understanding of:

  ## Cloud Infrastructure:
  ## VPC Design:
  Creating and configuring a custom Virtual Private Cloud.